Harshak777/gamegon/README.md

 # Gamegon

+You can find the video demo [here](https://youtu.be/8daTnCkPKe0).

+You can try it out [here](https://wonderful-spence-c3e061.netlify.app/).

 ## Project Description

 Gamegon allows an individual to play PvP games, where they get a chance to win 2x rewards by staking their desired amount of MATIC tokens.